minfrin/sequence/README.md

 	~$ sequence /etc/rc3.d -- start

-  Here, we execute all commands in /etc/cron.d, passing stderr to syslog with the level 'cron' and priority 'info'.
+  Here, we execute all commands in /etc/cron.d, passing stderr to syslog with the level 'cron' and priority 'info'. 'cron.d/command' will be logged.
-        ~$ sequence -s cron.info /etc/cron.d
+        ~$ sequence -s cron.info -b /etc cron.d

 ## author
   Graham Leggett <minfrin@sharp.fm>